 The Supplemental Nutrition Assistance Program (formerly known as Food Stamps) is a critical work support, which provides food assistance for nearly 1.8 million low-income New Yorkers including families, the elderly and the disabled.
 The primary goal of the program is to help families supplement the cost of their diet with nutritious foods.
 New York City encourages using SNAP benefits to make healthier choices by purchasing fruits, vegetables and other nutritious items.

-You can also view HRA’s Cut the Junk campaign which gives tips on eating healthy, limiting portion size, decoding food labels, and finding healthy, affordable alternatives to fast food.
 By using a debit card, you can spend your SNAP benefits and help stretch your dollars.
 SNAP benefits can be used at many locations, including supermarkets, most farmers markets, and some Green Carts.

 Many people don't know they are eligible for SNAP benefits.
 The only way to know is to apply.
 You can own your own home or car, have money saved, or be an immigrant and still be eligible for SNAP.
 Each application is evaluated on an individual basis and qualifying is based on income.